National Council for Reconciliation

 What's happening?

-The National Council for Reconciliation will be an independent, Indigenous-led, not-for-profit organization mandated to monitor and report on progress towards reconciliation and calls to action implementation.
+The National Council for Reconciliation will be incorporated as an independent, Indigenous-led, not-for-profit organization mandated to advance reconciliation.
+One of its functions will be to monitor and report on progress towards reconciliation, including the implementation of the Truth and Reconciliation Commission's Calls to Action.

 Next steps